16 Jul Become A Thought Leader

 “They possess an innate ability to contribute to the conversations happening today, while also being able to speculate on what is going to happen tomorrow.
 Rather than chime in on every topic, they set the pace for the industry and offer intelligent insights and informed opinions,” Dunlap said.

-“A thought leader recognizes trends before they happen and applies that insight to achieve actual business results,” added Numaan Akram, founder
+“A thought leader recognizes trends before they happen and applies that insight to achieve actual business results,” added Numaan Akram, founder and CEO of Rally, a company that coordinates crowdsourced event travel.

 As the phrase implies, though, having these insightful thoughts and ideas is only part of being a thought leader.
 The “leadership” portion counts for a lot, too.
 So, how do you become a thought leader?
 One way is to use LinkedIn.